Say "real"

 "Say real.
 You want Oreo?
 Say real."

 Now it got my attention.
 I looked up ahead and saw a middle-aged father tending to his toddler.
 A common scene in Disney that doesn't deserve a full article of its own, but what caught my eyes was the age of the toddler and the racial disparity between these two.
-The boy, who was in a stroller, could be 6 or 7; kids this age usually refuses to sit in one.
+The boy, who was in a stroller, could be 6 or 7; kids this age usually refuse to sit in one.
 Judging by his looks and skin tone, I'd say he was Asian; the dad was Caucasian.
 Not a rare racial combination because of all the adoptions from Asian countries, but they were the first pair I saw around here.

-The kid didn't seem to be able to say the "R" sound, so the dad kept pressing him with more "Say real," which sounds pretty much like "reo" in "Oreo".
+The kid didn't seem to be able to say the R sound, so the dad kept pressing him with more "Say real," which sounds pretty much like "reo" in "Oreo".
 The kid leaned forward with his hands reaching all the way towards his dad, but the dad was so determined and refused to give the boy cookies.

 "Say real," dad brushing the kid's hands aside.